 If you are interested in translating the CPMS into additional languages, please use these Translation Guidelines.

-The HSP is currently developing a smartphone app, aiming to improve access to and use of multiple sets of Standards, as well as a series of case studies illustrating the use of different humanitarian standards in practice.
+The HSP has also developed a smartphone app, aiming to improve access to and use of multiple sets of Standards, as well as a series of case studies illustrating the use of different humanitarian standards in practice.